 2ND HORN - Chris Thorpe -

-SOLO EUPHONIUM - Laura Crosland -
+2ND EUPHONIUM - Laura Crosland -

-2ND EUPHONIUM - Dominic Francis - Dominic started playing the piano in 2006 and is currently learning pieces for his grade 8 exam.
+SOLO BARITONE - Dominic Francis - Dominic started playing the piano in 2006 and is currently learning pieces for his grade 8 exam.
 In 2015 he picked up the trombone after seeing a friend playing the euphonium with Valley Brass Band.
 He currently plays for St Helens Youth Brass Band.

-SOLO BARITONE - Gordon Hatton - Gordon started playing when he was 9 years old.
+2ND BARITONE - Gordon Hatton - Gordon started playing when he was 9 years old.
 He was given his great-grandfathers cornet as a birthday present!
 As a youngster he played with the Lancashire Youth Brass Band and the North West Brass Band Association Youth Band.
 He has played with Stretford Borough, Sale Concert, St Johns Ambulance and Skelmersdale Prize Band.
 His banding highlights are a trip to Malta, the Royal Tournament and appearing in the finals at the Royal Albert Hall.

 SOLO TROMBONE - Anthony Bearon